d3/d3-timer/README.md

 213 1433806724409
 ```

-Note that the first *elapsed* is 6ms, since this is the elapsed time since the timer started, not the elapsed time since the timer was scheduled.
+Note that the first *elapsed* is 6ms, since this is the elapsed time since the timer started (after the 150ms delay), not the elapsed time since the timer was scheduled.

 Use *delay* and *time* to specify relative and absolute moments in time when the *callback* should start being invoked.
 For example, a calendar notification might be coded as: